FEDYCHUNG/discovery-coffee-stores/README.md

 with the difference that I use typescript (.tsx) in this project

-Single Page Application (SPA) showing 6 Location Coffee Store from Pontianak using Foursquare API
+Single Page Application (SPA) showing 6 Location Coffee Stores at Pontianak using Foursquare API & Unsplash Image

 ## Documentation